 The building is best captured in the morning or late afternoon when natural light highlights its ornate exterior without casting harsh shadows

-The opera house is centrally located in District 1, making it easy to explore nearby attractions.
+The opera house is centrally located in former District 1, making it easy to explore nearby attractions.
 Below are some attractions that we recommend to tourists:

 Located just a short stroll from the Saigon Opera House, the Saigon Central Post Office stands as a quintessential example of French colonial architecture.
 Designed by the renowned Gustave Eiffel, its construction was completed in 1891.
 The post office not only functions as a postal service hub but also serves as a popular tourist destination.